JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ### 7. Logging
 A logging configuration is used to define where and how often SDL will log.
 It will also allow you to set your own logging modules and filters.
+For more information about setting up logging, see [the logging guide](Developer Tools/Configuring SDL Logging).

 ##### Objective-C
 ```objc